-For the years ended December 31, 2021 and 2020, the Company estimated its employee remuneration amounting to 31,497 and 18,936, and directors' and supervisors' remuneration amounting to 7,874 and 4,734, respectively.
-The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees, directors and supervisors of each period, multiplied by the percentage of remuneration to employees, directors and supervisors as specified in the Company's articles.
-These remunerations were expensed under operating costs or operating expenses during 2021 and 2020.
+For the years ended December 31, 2022 and 2021, the Company estimated its employee remuneration amounting to \$24,735 thousand and \$31,497 thousand, and directors' and supervisors' remuneration amounting to \$6,184 thousand and \$7,874 thousand, respectively.
+The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees, directors and supervisors of each period, multiplied by the percentage of remunerations were expensed under operating costs or operating expenses during 2022 and 2021.
 The numbers of shares to be distributed were calculated based on the closing price of the Company's ordinary shares, one day before the date of the meeting of Board of Directors, respectively.
 Related information would be available at the Market Observation Post System website.
-The amounts, as stated in the consolidated financial statements, are identical to those of the actual distributions for 2021 and 2020.
+The amounts, as stated in the consolidated financial statements, are identical to those of the actual distributions for 2022 and 2021.